vyos/vyos-documentation/docs/contributing/testing.rst

 Testing
 #######

-One of the major advantages introduced in VyOS 1.3 is an autmated test framework.
+One of the major advantages introduced in VyOS 1.3 is an automated test framework.
 When assembling an ISO image multiple things can go wrong badly and publishing a faulty ISO makes no sense.
 The user is disappointed by the quality of the image and the developers get flodded with bug reports over and over again.

 As the VyOS documentation is not only for users but also for the developers - and we keep no secret documentation - this section describes how the automated